ngiambla/syn_sugar/README.md

 ## Authors ##

-Nicholas V. Giamblanco, MASc Candidate
+Nicholas V. Giamblanco, M.A.Sc.
+Candidate
-Ian Taras, MASc Candidate
+Ian Taras, M.A.Sc.
+Candidate
-Dylan Stuart, MASc Candidate
+Dylan Stuart, M.A.Sc Candidate

+Department of Electrical and Computer Engineering, University of Toronto